SeregPie/VueStorage/README.md

 Allows the components to save and load their data across the browser sessions.

-Works with Vue 2 & 3 by the power of [Vue Demi](https://github.com/antfu/vue-demi)!
+Works for Vue 2 & 3 by the power of [Vue Demi](https://github.com/antfu/vue-demi)!

 ## demo